-The Fund is new and therefore has no performance history.
+The Fund commenced operations on June 24, 2019 and, therefore, does not have performance history for a full calendar year.
 Once the Fund has completed a full calendar year of operations, a bar chart and table will be included that will provide some indication of the risks of investing in the Fund by comparing the Fund's return to a broad measure of market performance.